 The piece reflects the whole history of Barton and Eastgate streets.
 It was the first time they had used historical research as inspiration but, as Gloucester boys themselves, they found it easy to engage with.

-You can listen to the piece through the download at the right of this page (it lasts 5 minutes 16 seconds)
+You can listen to the piece through the download at the top of this page (it lasts 5 minutes 16 seconds)

 The Music Video: Civil War